 That’s what we’ll do in this article.
 You’ll read about the machine’s capabilities and how it performed both in the field and in an air-gap bench test against other similar machines.
-You’ll get to see the Striker z60 Metal Detector in full 2D technicolor video action as I recover various items, to include a 1700’s relic!
+You’ll get to see the Striker z60 Metal Detector in full 2D technicolor video action as I recover various items, including a 1700’s relic!
 So let’s get started!

 The Kellyco Striker z60 Metal Detector (see Figure 1 above) is designed as a compact, agile Grab-n-Go metal detector for the beginning hobbyist or the traveling metal detectorist.
-Even as an entry-level machine, the Striker Z60 packs features such as a fully waterproof coil with coil cover, 8-tones for each target category, three category discrimination notch modes, a pin point mode, a backlit user interface, 4-tone audio, and Ground-Grab ground balancing.
-From unboxing (see my unboxing video on YouTube at: https://youtu.be/l5SNt6ASe6A) to coil-over-soil is only a few minutes.
+Even as an entry-level machine, the Striker Z60 packs features such as a fully waterproof coil with coil cover, 8-tones for each target category, three category discrimination notch modes, a pinpoint mode, a backlit user interface, 4-tone audio, and Ground-Grab ground balancing.
+From unboxing (see my unboxing video on YouTube at https://youtu.be/l5SNt6ASe6A) to coil-over-soil is only a few minutes.
 It’s very simple to assemble or collapse/disassemble, incredibly easy to operate, and loaded with robust capabilities.

-The first thing I noticed about the Striker Z60 is that it’s very light (only 2lb 10.6oz…one of the lightest in its class) and it’s backbone is solid!
+The first thing I noticed about the Striker Z60 is that it’s very light (only 2lb 10.6oz…one of the lightest in its class) and its backbone is solid!
 No “shaft sway” is experienced when swinging the detector even though it’s paired with a 10″ coil!
 The machine feels very balanced owing in part to the waterproof 10″ concentric coil at the end of the very sturdy combination of a high-grade aluminum upper-shaft and very thick-walled plastic-composite lower shaft connected with robust shaft locks.
-This composite lower shaft also means that all external components below the mid-shaft lock are non-metal, completely eliminating the possibility of corrosion even from saltwater!
+This composite lower shaft also means that all external components below the mid-shaft lock are non-metal, completely eliminating the possibility of corrosion even from salt water!

-The coil cable itself is a little smaller in diameter than seen on many other detectors, allowing easier spiral wrapping of the cable around the shaft.
+The coiled cable itself is a little smaller in diameter than seen on many other detectors, allowing easier spiral wrapping of the cable around the shaft.
 The sturdy six-pin male cable connection easily plugs into the port on the back of the control box, eliminating almost any possibility of “pin bend”.
-However, a future addition of a locking mechanism to the six-pin cable connection would preclude the plug from unexpectedly becoming disconnected by an accidental swipe of the hand or errant tree branch snag, as happened to this field tester on a couple of occasions.
+However, the future addition of a locking mechanism to the six-pin cable connection would preclude the plug from unexpectedly becoming disconnected by an accidental swipe of the hand or errant tree branch snag, as happened to this field tester on a couple of occasions.

-Handgrip angle on the straight-line offset shaft (like many other mainstream detector designs) is comfortable, allowing for both right or left hand operation.
+Handgrip angle on the straight-line offset shaft (like many other mainstream detector designs) is comfortable, allowing for both right or left-hand operation.
 The handgrip area is covered by a grippy foam sleeve, although the Striker Z60 would benefit from a more sturdy foam or a rubber grip as the sleeve tends to move/rotate on the shaft somewhat when detecting.
 I expect this movement would become more pronounced if detecting wet and/or muddy conditions.
 The “stand” on the bottom of the solidly built and velcro strap-equipped armrest helps ensure that the armrest stays out of the muck and also keeps the detector in a consistent level position when laid on the ground.

 The control buttons below the LCD display are very ergonomically laid out, and incredibly easy to press even while wearing bulky cold weather gloves.
 This attention to detail makes a huge difference when it’s below freezing!
 And the ease of operation…Kellyco really couldn’t have made it much easier.
-Upon power on, a press of the Set (Settings) button to highlight the Discrimination setting allows the user to then press the Left-Arrow button to toggle between ALL METAL, JEWELRY and COIN.
+Upon power-on, a press of the Set (Settings) button to highlight the Discrimination setting allows the user to then press the Left-Arrow button to toggle between ALL METAL, JEWELRY, and COIN.
 The latter two discrimination settings notch out some of the eight discrimination categories (IRON, FOIL, NICKEL, P-TAB, S-CAP, ZINC, DIME, QUARTER) to optimize search results for those types of targets, while ALL METAL activates all notches allowing detection of any type of metal.

 The Sensitivity setting ranges from 1 to 8, and the Volume setting ranges from 0 to 4, allowing for silent operation of the Striker Z60, if desired, to enable detecting by using only visual indications on the LCD display.
-In the upper left corner of the LCD display is a four segment (25% segments) battery life indicator.
-In the center of the LCD is a 7-segment target signal strength indicator that functions only when the Pin Point function is active, providing the detectorist a visual cue of when their target is directly under the coil.
-There is a two-digit depth indicator, ostensibly to measure up to a 10 inch depth, although the highest reading I obtained was nine inches during field testing.
+In the upper left corner of the LCD display is a four-segment (25% segments) battery life indicator.
+In the center of the LCD is a 7-segment target signal strength indicator that functions only when the pinpoint function is active, providing the detectorist a visual cue of when their target is directly under the coil.
+There is a two-digit depth indicator, ostensibly to measure up to a 10-inch depth, although the highest reading I obtained was nine inches during field testing.

 Game on!
-Into the woods of southeastern Virginia I went on a beautiful (and chilly!)
+Into the woods of southeastern Virginia, I went on a beautiful (and chilly!)
 Fall morning with the Kellyco Striker z60 Metal Detector and two other peer detectors, the Teknetics Alpha 2000 and the Garrett ACE 250.
 The site was a large parcel of woods from which I have successfully recovered an array of colonial relics over the past few years.
 While a beginner may not necessarily head into the middle of the woods to try out their new Striker z60 Metal Detector, I thought the site’s range of deeper (8″-10″) brass and iron relics to more shallow (4″-6″) colonial buttons and small relics, would be a great environment to test the versatility of all three detectors.